tamim-ahsan/random_pkg_fun/README.md

-# Purpose
+# Motivation
-Here I randomly explore various packages and functions in different programming languages
+As I come across various packages and functions, I sometimes explore their functionalities quickly.\
+Within this repository, I store the scripts resulting from such *random* explorations. \
+By creating this repository, I wanted to -
+- store these scripts somewhere, and
+- showcase my consistency in learning new things.